mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/papers/sm vs. ml.md

 - we try to find a function, which is an algorithm that operates on the input data with neural nets / decision trees and tries to predict the response.
 - model validation: measured by predictive accuracy.

-_the problem_

-here’s what people from culture1 get wrong about people from culture2.
+_the problem: SM people misunderstand ML people_

-occam’s razor often gets interpreted as simpler is better. but prediction, accuracy and simplicity (interpretability) are conflicting goals.
+- occam’s razor often gets interpreted as simpler is better. but prediction, accuracy and simplicity (interpretability) are conflicting goals.

-they argue that machine learning models lack accuracy and interpretability because they are so complex. but in reality:
+- they argue that machine learning models lack accuracy and interpretability because they are so complex. but in reality:
   - the goal is not interpretability, but accurate information.
   - we have to focus on the problem and on the data.

 ## footnotes